MyCompilerHatesMe/DinoLibGDX/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-Its a basic dino clone lol.
+Its a basic dino clone.

+Cacti taken from wikipedia.
+Dino taken from pngegg and edited liberally.

 ## Platforms